-- a) Students who fail one academic course in one term will normally be placed on academic probation and may be withheld from practicum. - Students who fail more than one academic course in a term will normally be suspended. - Students who fail practicum (i.e. a student who receives two unsatisfactory reports in any single practicum term) will normally be suspended. - d) If a student is re-admitted to the program after the suspension period and fails one or more courses or receives two more unsatisfactory practicum reports in a single practicum term, the student will normally be dismissed from the program.
+- a) Students who fail one academic course in one term will normally be placed on academic probation and may be withheld from practicum. - Students who fail more than one academic course in a term will normally be suspended from the B.Ed. program. - Students who fail practicum (i.e. a student who receives two unsatisfactory reports in any single practicum term) will normally be suspended from the B.Ed. program. - d) If a student is re-admitted to the program after the suspension period and fails one or more courses or receives two more unsatisfactory practicum reports in a single practicum term, the student will normally be dismissed from the program.